top of page

 Erin Kann

 I am a writer and visual artist from Toronto.
 I tell poignant stories through a variety of media including pencil, acrylic paint, oil paint and the written word.
-I am seeking opportunties to develop my skills and begin my career as a professional author and artist.
+I am seeking opportunities to develop my skills and begin my career as a professional author and artist.

 • Black Instagram Icon